 Best time for exercise

-While learning about basic principles of Ayurveda, we learnt that afternoon part of the day is dominated by Pitta and evening is dominated by Vata.
+Afternoon part of the day is dominated by Pitta and evening is dominated by Vata.
 If you do exercise in these two periods, you tend to increase both these Doshas, hence you may feel more tired and burnt out.
 Hence, morning is the best time for workout.

 Exercise is the best medicine to many of the lifestyle disorders like obesity, diabetes, high cholesterol, stress etc. If you have not started on any exercise schedule, I suggest, today is the right day.
 The question is, how long to exercise to enjoy maximum health benefits?